nicolasgomollon/STBTableViewIndex/README.md

 // Add subview.
 navigationController?.view.addSubview(indexView)

+// Enable automatic index bar hiding (hides when not in use). indexView.autoHides = true

 // Flash index bar (useful in methods such as viewWillAppear, to give the user a hint). indexView.flashIndex()
 ```